sekwah41/Advanced-Portals/docs/portal-tags.md

 Example: `command:"#say @player has triggered a console command portal"`

+A common request is info about how to rtp players.
+We recommend using [BetterRTP](https://www.spigotmc.org/resources/betterrtp-random-wild-teleport.36081/) and using the `rtp player` command.
+This can be specified using the tag `command:"#rtp player @player (worldname)"`.
+This will automatically insert the player name and run the command in the console.

 ### Command Tag Flags

 You can only use one of these at the start of a command tag.